-Heyford House, former HQ building is currently in office use
+fig. 2.35 Heyford House, former HQ building is currently

-The gatehouse:- the original 1925 part although fig. 2.36 extended by a poor later addition fig. 2.37 fig. 2.38 The narrow-boat workshop retains some of the character of the Technical Area
+fig. 2.36 The gatehouse:- the original 1925 part although extended by a poor later addition fig. 2.37 Type A Hangars:- their relationship to the open expanse of the airfield is key fig. 2.38 The narrow-boat workshop retains some of the character of the Technical Area